willfaulds/fof/README.md

    Unlike the other formats, this doesn't generate a single file.
 Instead, it creates a META-INF and a OEBPS folder in the `release` directory.

-1. Build the documentation in HTML format

-   This creates the documentation as a single-page PDF file

-		$ phing doc-html
-		> phing doc-html

-Please note that all generated files (ZIP library packages, PDF files, HTML files) are written to the `release` directory inside the repository's root.
+Please note that all generated files (ZIP library packages, PDF files, ePub files) are written to the `release` directory inside the repository's root.

 ## Third Party Links